jakelevirne/edge-lab/docs/Storage Server.md

 ### Wake-on-LAN

 It's nice to be able to put our whole cluster in a closet somewhere but still be able to power it off and on remotely.
-This NUC machine (data1) supports wake-on-LAN, which means we can power it on from a fully shutdown state over the network.
+The Intel NUC machine I use for data1 supports wake-on-LAN, which means we can power it on from a fully shutdown state over the network.

 On pi0, which should have ethernet connectivity to data1: